pranjay-dev/bear_robotics_THA/README.md

 ## TECHNOLOGICAL DEBT

-Despite offering core banking and ATM simulation functionality, several areas of the system currently carry **technological debt** that should be addressed in future iterations:
+This is a bare bone banking and ATM simulation functionality system, several areas of the system currently carry **technological debt** that should be addressed in future iterations:

 ### 1. Logging
 - There is no structured logging system or log-level control.